LiveNathan/blog/_posts/2025-07-29-sample-accurate-kernel-switching-overlap-save.md

 ## The Many Case: Where It Gets Interesting

-Now we get to the meat - the many case:
+Now we get to the interesting stuff—the many case:

 ```java

 @Test
 void givenMultipleKernels_whenConvolving_thenAppliesCorrectKernelAtEachSampleIndex() {
     double[] signal = {1, 1, 1, 1}; // Simple signal for easy verification